jbwharris/scrobblerad.io/README.md

 - [ ] Fix responsive styling and breakpoints.

 ## Acknowledgements
 - This project was originally forked from [PWA RadioKing Player](https://github.com/lunar-d/PWA-RadioKing-Player).
-When I started this project, I didn't know much about radio APIs or progressive web apps and this project offered me a good introduction while giving me a structure I needed.
+When I started this project, I didn't know much about radio APIs or progressive web apps and this project offered me a good introduction while giving me a foundation to build from.
 It was originally for playing a single radio station and I was able to make an extensible structure where I could add tons of radio stations.